0xHexPloit/Cryptum/README.md

 # Usage

-Until the creation of an x86_64 binary, you can interact with the program using cargo using the following commands:
+Until the creation of an x86_64 binary, you can interact with the program using the following commands:

 ```
 cargo run -- kyber kem keygen